 We work with the Department for Education (DfE, England), and the devolved administrations in Scotland, Northern Ireland and Wales.
 We also work with the Student Awards Agency for Scotland (SAAS), the Education Authority for Northern Ireland (EANI), HE and FE providers and other delivery partners.

-We have 8.6 million customers and manage a loan book in excess of £117 billion.
-We process almost 2 million applications every year.
+We have 8.5 million customers and manage a loan book worth £136.7bn.

 - manage the full end-to-end ‘apply, assess, pay and repay’ process for undergraduates in England and Wales and provide the payment and repayment parts of this service for Scotland and Northern Ireland

 - manage a growing range of FE and Postgraduate products and services which are tailored to the differing requirements of individual Government Administrations, alongside various “targeted support” grants designed to enable people with disabilities, childcare or other needs to overcome barriers to participation in further and higher education

 - administer bursary payments on behalf of many UK HE providers

 - work in partnership with HMRC to collect repayments through PAYE and self-assessment systems while directly collecting from borrowers outside the UK tax system or those nearing the end of their repayment term who are invited to pay by direct debit to avoid the risk of over-repayment

 - pay the right amount of support to the right people at the right time and ensure repayment of the right amount of Income Contingent Repayment loan balances at the right time